Case Study | 21 July 2025

-Focus on mass campaigning, product awareness and the right pricing strategies were the key success factors for the agile agritech startup to promote its smart farming products.
+Focus on mass campaigning, product awareness, and strategic pricing propelled an agile agritech startup to dominate India’s smart farming sector.

 An overview: